Sunday, January 29, 2023

 Laying out the Turnout

-A turnout is required to connect the WWSL main line with the OPLC main line and sawmill industry complex.
+A turnout is required to connect the WWSL main line with the OPLC main line, arrival/departure track, yard lead track and and industrial spurs.

 Laying out the Structures